DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 ### Create a cloud native gateway

 Create a cloud native gateway.
-For details, see [Create Gateway](../gateway/create-gateway.md).
+For details, see [Create Gateway](../gateway/index.md).

 !!! note

+    When creating a gateway, it is recommended to deploy the gateway in the cluster where the sample application is located, and the gateway should govern the namespace where the sample application resides.

 <!--![]()screenshots-->